online booking Contact Us

 If you have missing teeth or other dental problems, you might consider dental implants as a potential long-term solution.
 However, you may have some pressing questions about them, such as:

-Below, our clinicians at Knighton Dental in Leicester answer these and other common queries about this frequently requested treatment.
+Below, our Knighton Dental in Leicester clinicians answer these and other common queries about this frequently requested treatment.

 What Are Dental Implants, And How Do They Work?